Best Neck Pain Relief Exercise – Real-time Routine

 Often a tight levator scapulae muscle can cause neck pain because many of the muscles in the neck area go down into the shoulder as well.
 My favorite stretch for this area is a levator scapulae stretch.

-These shoulder pain relief exercises are great for helping to relieve general shoulder pain and shoulder tightness.
-The shoulder exercises are done in real time, so it’s easy to follow along with the routine.
+This neck pain relief exercises routine can help strengthen, relieve pain, and loosen up the muscles around the neck and the shoulder area.
+These neck exercises are done in real time, so it’s easy to follow along with the routine.